 Membership is open to all staff employed by the University and/or working on campus, regardless of their sexual orientation and gender identity – straight cisgender allies are encouraged to join.

-The Network’s activities are determined and overseen by an eight-member Steering Group, profiled below.
+The Network’s activities are determined and overseen by a twelve-member Steering Group, profiled below.

-At York St John University, I am a Senior Lecturer in English Language and Linguistics.
-Much of my teaching and research focuses on LGBT issues, especially in relation to language and education.
+At York St John University, I am a Professor of English Language and Linguistics.
+Much of my teaching and research focuses on LGBT+ issues, especially in relation to language and education.
 As a former teacher, I maintain an interest in how gender and sexuality identities are constructed through linguistic interaction in classroom settings.
-I am currently working on research into the role that language plays in constructing sexuality discourses in educational contexts, with a specific focus upon linguistic manifestations of homophobia in UK secondary schools.
+I have, for example, conducted research into the role that language plays in constructing sexuality discourses in educational contexts, with a specific focus upon linguistic manifestations of homophobia in UK secondary schools.
 I regularly liaise with local schools over LGBT issues and sexual diversity more broadly.

 I have been the Chaplaincy Administrator at York St John since June 2022.
 As well as supporting the Chaplain (Jane Speck), I am in charge of organising the varied events and services our multi-faith Chaplaincy team provide.
 Alongside the Steering Group, I am also a member of the Trans-Inclusive Network which provides support for trans, non-binary and gender non-conforming staff and students.
 I feel very lucky to be part of a Chaplaincy that offers a warm welcome to LGBTQ+ people and I’m excited to explore how the network can work together with the Chaplaincy to make YSJ as welcoming as possible.